Seldszar/docker-icecast/README.md

 ### `seldszar/icecast:onbuild`

 This image makes building derivative images easier.
-For most use cases, creating a Dockerfile in the base of your project directory with the line FROM node:onbuild will be enough to create a stand-alone image for your project.
+For most use cases, creating a Dockerfile in the base of your project directory with the line FROM seldszar/icecast:onbuild will be enough to create a stand-alone image for your project.

 While the onbuild variant is really useful for "getting off the ground running" (zero to Dockerized in a short period of time), it's not recommended for long-term usage within a project due to the lack of control over when the ONBUILD triggers fire (see also docker/docker#5714, docker/docker#8240, docker/docker#11917).